alexanderconstable/alexanderconstable/README.md

 - 👋 Hi, I’m @alexanderconstable
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on a website
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I ahve been coding for 10years
+- ⚡ Fun fact: Waffles > Pancakes

 <!---
 alexanderconstable/alexanderconstable is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.